 Nell Carter was a series of contradictions and conundrums: Black, Southern, Jewish, Lesbian, Right-Wing Conservative.
-Carter was a giant talent in a tiny (4 foot 11 inch), if expansive frame.
+She was a giant talent in a tiny (4 foot 11 inch), if expansive frame.
 Those contradictions in Carter’s personality made her a unique performer.
 She possessed a little girl voice that was capable of belting to the back row of the balcony.
 An exponent of stomping Soul or Blues in the tradition of Dinah Washington and Bessie Smith, she could be quiet and heartbreaking singing Mean To Me, a ballad by Fred Ahlert and Roy Turk from 1929.

 Carter got interested in cocaine during the run of Ain’t Misbehavin’.
 She later claimed that at one point, she was spending $2000 a day on drugs.
-In the mid-1980s her pal Liza Minnelli, like a shimmering guardian angel, personally accompanied Carter to rehab at Hazelden in Minnesota.
+In the mid-1980s her pal Liza Minnelli, like a shimmering, shiny guardian angel, personally accompanied Carter to rehab at Hazelden in Minnesota.
 Carter got clean, and she later said:

 “Thank God I got help.
 God and Liza Minnelli.”